Nikoleta-v3/Game-Theory-and-Python/paper.md

 Following the tutorial, participants will be able to reproduce Axelrod's tournament but also create their own unique tournaments from a selection of more than 200 strategies.
-Furthermore, participants will be able to progress their comprehension of the topic by producing strategies and implement them using Python code.
-The new strategies then can be placed in different tournaments in order to access their success and weakness.
+Furthermore, participants will be able to progress their comprehension of the topic by producing strategies and implement them in Python.
+The new strategies can then be placed in different tournaments in order to access their success and weakness.
 This progression of the tutorial fits within a constructive framework of learning [@Weir2009] and, by the nature of participants actively writing the required software, an active learning setting [@Freeman2014].
-Participants with a knowledge of Python will benefit from an understanding of game theory and participants with no knowledge of Python will also be introduced to basic programming concepts through the tangible ideas of the Prisoner's Dilemma.
+Participants with knowledge of Python will benefit from an understanding of game theory and participants with no knowledge of Python will also be introduced to basic programming concepts through the tangible ideas of the Prisoner's Dilemma.